 I would tell them to figure out how many blocks they need and think about how they plan to sew it all together.
 If they plan to set the 4-patch blocks with larger plain blocks, I would tell them to make all the 4-patch blocks first, then measure them, and cut the larger plain blocks to whatever measurement they need.

 I would show them how to match the seams at the center of the 4-patch block if they want to, but I would also tell them that it doesn't really matter if they match or not.
-I would say "if the seams match perfectly your quilt will look very precise and well-engineered, and it will take more time and trouble.
+I would say "if the seams match perfectly your quilt will look very precise and well-engineered, more traditional and controlled, and it will take more time and trouble.
 If they don't, your quilt will look more jaunty and informal."

 I don't understand the concept of "formulas for half-square triangles."
 If you want to make half-square triangles, then make some (I would teach a couple of different ways to do so more or less efficiently).
 Trim them to be perfect squares (or not) and then cut pieces that size to sew them to.
 Or even easier, cut pieces a little bigger, sew them to the half-square blocks, and then trim everything to size.

 I would tell people not to bother calculating how much fabric they need, but to do a back-of-the-envelope estimate and then buy more.
 It's easier to deal with leftover fabric than to run out before the quilt is finished.
 But I would also tell them that if you do run out, find a similar -- or dissimilar -- fabric to finish out with, and it will probably be a more interesting quilt than if you had done everything exactly as predicted.